iTwin/itwinjs-core/test-apps/display-test-app/README.md

 * IMJS_DEBUG_URL
   * If defined on iOS, the URL used to open the frontend.
 (This is used in conjunction with `npm run start:webserver` and is the URL to the debug web server running on the developer's computer.)
 * IMJS_EXIT_AFTER_MODEL_OPENED
-  * If defined on iOS, the app will exit after successfully openening an iModel.
+  * If defined on iOS, the app will exit after successfully opening an iModel.
 This is used for automated testing with the iOS Simulator.

 ## Key-ins